ballerina-attic/docs-ballerina-vscode-extension/en/docs/visual-programming/sequence-diagram-view.md

 ```
 ![worker screenshot](./img/worker_sample.png)

-### Remote Endpoints and Clients
+### Remote endpoints and clients
-Ballerina has support to specify interactions with remote endpoints through its syntax, and this ability also
+Ballerina has support to specify interactions with remote endpoints through its syntax.
+This ability also
 translates into the graphical representation giving each endpoint its lifeline to represent the messages that it
 can receive.

-The following code shows an HTTP client that is used used to GET and POST requests to a remote endpoint.
+The following code shows an HTTP client that is used to the `GET` and `POST` requests sent to a remote endpoint.

 ```ballerina
 function execute() returns error? {